pink-junkjard/hyperfiddle/README.md

 Hyperfiddles are graphs, not documents, so they are stored in databases.
 Databases storing hyperfiddles are like git repos storing the "source code" (data) of your hyperfiddles.
 Like git and the web, there is no central database.

-## App as graph permits optimizations that human-coded I/O cannot do:
+## Representing APIs as a graph permits optimizations that human-coded I/O cannot do:

 * Automatic I/O partitioning and batching, optimized for cache hits
 * Server preloading, prefetching and optimistic push
 * Machine learning can analyze the graph to do optimzations

-We don't do all of this today, but we will.
+We do some of this already today.

 ## \#3.
 Automatic dashboards, like Swagger UI (also automatic API)